 - What type of call volumes can be expected for next month?

 In many cases, business intelligence is used as a catch all term that includes business analytics.
 When this is the case, all of the above data and reports may be the purview of the business intelligence team.

 Who Needs Business Intelligence?

 Smaller companies tend to overlook business intelligence as something only large corporations require.
 But the truth is that every endeavor that seeks to serve people or make a profit can use business intelligence to make decisions that better support short and long-term goals.

 Not everyone needs to do business intelligence the same way, of course.
-It would be overkill for a small local bakery to invest in the kind of robust reporting and analytics software that a corporate manufacturer or bank might.
-But that doesn't mean that the baker shouldn't base their decisions on real data.
+It would be overkill for a small local bakery to invest in robust reporting and analytics software that a corporate manufacturer or bank might use.
+But that doesn’t mean that the baker shouldn’t base their decisions on real data.

 Whether the data is held in the baker’s mind, written in a notebook, or housed in a computer database, this is still business intelligence in action.
 The more information the baker has — and the more accurate it is — the better.
 So digital data, which can exist in large amounts and is easier to work with than hard-copy or “memorized” data, is typically the best practice.